 In his spare time, Faisal enjoys going to the gym and generally staying as fit as possible!
 He also loves trying lots of different foods with family and friends, and spending time with his younger brothers.
 Come weekends, he’s a huge football (and Arsenal!) fan.

 Mohammed first discovered his passion for audiology in his early teens, after seeing how hearing loss affected his grandad, turning what was once a very active and sociable person to someone who was becoming quite isolated.
-It was from seeing the impact hearing loss could have on someone’s life first hand that spurred on Mohammed and set him on the path to research how he could help.
+It was the first-hand experience of the impact hearing loss could have on someone’s life that spurred on Mohammed and set him on the path to research how he could help.

-“I decided to pursue work in a private setting with access to state of the art technology to allow my patients to hear as best as possible with no limitations.
+“I decided to pursue work in a private setting, with access to state-of-the-art technology, to allow my patients to hear as best as possible, with no limitations.
 This is what drew me to The Hearing Care Partnership.
-They provide more clinical testing during their consultations than what I would do during a routine NHS appointment.
+They provide more clinical testing during their consultations than what I could do during a routine NHS appointment.
 It was then I realised that THCP is the right company for me.